dhavalpatel-fintech/JavaScript/README.md

 # JavaScript
-The JavaScript series from the chai our code by Hitesh Chaudhary.
+The JavaScript series from the chai our code by Dhaval Patel.